eightfish-org/gutp/README.md

 The frontend should be put into another project.
 This backend could potentially support multiple frontends, or multiple different apps.

-The initial idea is to support a forum app, a blog app.
+The initial idea is to support a forum app, a blog, a technical social app.